AdrianNiu/nlp/README.md

 Pricing: This API is available free for 1,000 hits per day.
 You can also use its paid version, which starts from $199 to S1, 399 per month.

 leverage clustering algorithms because of their unsupervised nature; this is critical because we have no prior knowledge regarding the noise distribution in the labels, requiring a clustering procedure that is independent of the web-scraped labels.

+Suicide example: Data Collection — Our journey started from Data Collection via Reddit’s API (which only allows us to get approximately 1000 unique posts per subreddit).